 I stumbled into an anti inflammatory diet.
 I started off with some terrible advice from a well-meaning friend to give the Atkins Diet a try, but quickly found that I couldn’t live on pepperoni and cheese sticks.
 After much trial and error (lots of trial, lots of error!), I discovered a healthier way of eating that has helped me regain my energy levels and keep headaches at bay.
-Whether you call this “anti-inflammatory” or DIRTY, LAZY, KETO, this way of eating has helped me to lose 140 pounds, or half of my body weight, and maintain this weight loss consistently for six years.
+Whether you call this “anti-inflammatory” or DIRTY, LAZY, KETO, this way of eating has helped me to lose 140 pounds, or half of my body weight, and maintain this weight loss consistently for seven years.

 The irony is not lost with an anti inflammatory diet.
 The sugars and starches I previously depended on for quick energy boosts ended up being the culprit of my problems.
 Once I eliminated these foods and replaced them with low carbohydrate vegetables and keto-friendly fruits, lean proteins and healthy fats, the positive effects were immediate.
 Mental clarity, sustainable “even” energy, and pain-free temples were the most notable physical effects I experienced.